Binary Search Algorithm Code Template

 }

-// if the index is out of bounds, it means there is no target element in the array, return -1
+// If index is out of bounds, target is not in array, return -1

 if (left < 0 || left >= nums.length) {